Luxembourg government in exile

-Wilton Crescent in London, where the government was based during the war.
-The exact building, number 27, can be seen to the centre-right, flying the Luxembourgish flag.
+Wilton Crescent in London, where the government was based during the war, and site of the modern-day Luxembourgish embassy.
+The building, number 27, can be seen to the centre-right, flying the Luxembourgish flag.

 The Luxembourgish government in exile (Lëtzebuerger Exil Regierung, Gouvernement luxembourgeois en exil, Luxemburgische Exilregierung) was the government in exile of Luxembourg during the Second World War.
 The government was based in London between 1940 and 1944, while Luxembourg was occupied by Nazi Germany.
 It was led by Pierre Dupong, and also included three other Ministers.
 The head of state, Grand Duchess Charlotte, also escaped from Luxembourg after the occupation.
 The government was bipartite, including two members from both the Party of the Right (PD) and the Socialist Workers' Party (LSAP).

-The government was located in 27 Wilton Crescent in Belgravia, London which now serves as the Luxembourgish Embassy in London.
+The government was located in 27 Wilton Crescent in Belgravia, London which now serves as the modern day Luxembourgish Embassy in London.
 It was located only a few hundred metres from the Belgian government in exile in Eaton Square.